divadretlaw/EmojiText/Sources/EmojiText/Documentation.docc/Documentation.md

 > Warning:
 > This feature is in beta and therefore is opt-in only.
 Performance may vary.

-> Info:
-> macOS is currently not supported and will always display static emojis.

 Enable animation by setting adding the `.animated()` modifier to `EmojiText`.

 ```swift